Return-oriented programming: Address space layout randomization

 A number of techniques have been proposed to subvert attacks based on return-oriented programming.
 Most rely on randomizing the location of program and library code, so that an attacker cannot accurately predict the location of instructions that might be useful in gadgets and therefore cannot mount a successful return-oriented programming attack chain.
 One fairly common implementation of this technique, address space layout randomization (ASLR), loads shared libraries into a different memory location at each program load.
 Although widely deployed by modern operating systems, ASLR is vulnerable to information leakage attacks and other approaches to determine the address of any known library function in memory.
 If an attacker can successfully determine the location of one known instruction, the position of all others can be inferred and a return-oriented programming attack can be constructed.

 This randomization approach can be taken further by relocating all the instructions and/or other program state (registers and stack objects) of the program separately, instead of just library locations.
 This requires extensive runtime support, such as a software dynamic translator, to piece the randomized instructions back together at runtime.
 This technique is successful at making gadgets difficult to find and utilize, but comes with significant overhead.

 Another approach, taken by kBouncer, modifies the operating system to verify that return instructions actually divert control flow back to a location immediately following a call instruction.
-This prevents gadget chaining, but carries a heavy performance penalty, and is not effective against jump-oriented programming attacks which alter jumps and other control-flow-modifying instructions instead of returns.
+This prevents gadget chaining, but is not effective against jump-oriented programming attacks which alter jumps and other control-flow-modifying instructions instead of returns.